 checkout command with

 -b option and branch name.
-This will also automatically change current branch to the newly created branch.
-In this example we will create branch named
+This will also automatically change the current branch to the newly created branch.
+In this example, we will create a branch named

 $ git checkout -b silver

 We can see the message